marcoliceti/angular-uploads/README.md

 ### What `msl-dnd-item` and `msl-dnd-target` do

 `msl-dnd-item` makes an element _draggable_, and allows to _link_ that element to a scope variable.
-`msl-dnd-target` allow to specify a handler function (exposed through your scope) that will be invoked when the `msl-dnd-item` will be dropped on that `msl-dnd-target`.
+`msl-dnd-target` allows to specify a handler function (exposed through your scope) that will be invoked when the `msl-dnd-item` will be dropped on that `msl-dnd-target`.
 This function will receive as an argument the same variable linked to the `msl-dnd-item`.